BraedenLyman/ParentPal/README.md

 3. Enter in the corrisponding details
 4. Click **"Upload"** to save or **"Cancel"** to cancel
 5. The new photo will be uploaded to the photo gallery and will appear in the grid of photos with which baby the photo is associated with, and who uploaded it

-#### Deleting Photos
-1. Click on the garage icon in the photo gallery card
-2. A modal will appear with a delete photo confirmation
-3. Click **"Delete"** to delete the photo or **"Cancel"** to cancel
-4. The photo will be deleted from the photo gallery and all associated data will be permanently deleted

 </details>